Hmago/mahine_learning/01_fundamentals/2. Calculus & Optimization /README.md

 ### 2. Partial Derivatives: Functions of Multiple Variables

+#### 🎯 Simple Definition
+**A partial derivative tells you how one thing changes when you change just ONE input while keeping everything else the same.**

+It's like asking: "If I only change the temperature but keep humidity constant, how does my comfort level change?"

+#### 📚 Easy Example
+**Pizza oven temperature:**
+- Function: Q(temp, time) = quality of pizza
+- ∂Q/∂temp = how quality changes when you only adjust temperature (time stays same)
+- ∂Q/∂time = how quality changes when you only adjust cooking time (temp stays same)

+**House price:**
+- Price = f(size, location, age)
+- ∂Price/∂size = how much price changes per extra square foot (same location, same age)
+- ∂Price/∂age = how much price drops per year older (same size, same location)

 #### Mathematical Foundation
 For a function f(x₁, x₂, ..., xₙ), the partial derivative with respect to xᵢ measures how f changes when only xᵢ varies while all other variables remain constant.